Cinnamon Roll Cookies

 - Gently fold the frozen balls into the dough, making sure not to mix them in completely.
 Three folds should be perfect.
 If you fold any more than this, the cinnamon sugar filling will just mix into the dough instead of each cookie having distinct pockets of cinnamon roll filling.

-- Scoop the dough into 20 portions with a 2 tablespoon cookie scoop.
+- Scoop the dough into 20 portions with a 2 tbsp cookie scoop.
 Roll the cookie dough balls in the cinnamon sugar mixture.

 - When the cookies are straight out of the oven, scoot a large round cookie cutter around them to give them a perfect circular shape.